-d.
+- d.
 Organizational expenditures are only authorized for corporations (§248) and partnerships (§709).
 They are not authorized for sole proprietorships.
-Typically, sole proprietorships do not incur many of the expenses that would qualify as organizational expenditures anyway.

-- 69. [LO 4] Bethany incurred \$20,000 in research and experimental costs for developing a specialized product during July of year 1.
-Bethany went through a lot of trouble and spent \$10,000 in legal fees to receive a patent for the product in August of year 3. - a.
+Typically, sole proprietorships do not incur many of the expenses that would qualify as organizational expenditures anyway. - 72.
+[LO 4] Bethany incurred \$20,000 in research and experimental costs for developing a specialized product during July of year 1.
+Bethany went through a lot of trouble and spent \$10,000 in legal fees to receive a patent for the product in August of year 3.
+Bethany expects the patent to have a remaining useful life of 10 years. - a.
 What amount of research and experimental expenses for year 1, year 2, and year 3 may Bethany deduct if she elects to amortize the expenses over 60 months? - b.
 How much patent amortization expense would Bethany deduct in year 3 assuming she elected to amortize the research and experimental costs over 60 months? - c.
 If Bethany chose to capitalize but not amortize the research and experimental expenses she incurred in year 1, how much patent amortization expense would Bethany deduct in year 3?